 There are a million causes of insomnia and a million ways it plays out in the nights of individual sleepers.
 The most common sleep disorder, insomnia is what people mean when they say they are having trouble sleeping, or aren’t sleeping well.
 A more formal name is Difficulty Initiating and Maintaining Sleep (DIMS).

-Insomnia can be classified along different characteristics: cause, time, and nighttime sleep patterns are the most common ways to define types of insomnia.
+Insomnia can be classified along two different characteristics: duration and overall sleep pattern.

 |Sleep-onset insomnia||Takes a long time to get to sleep, but can sleep through the night once sleep starts|